 The term validity refers to the strength of the conclusions that are drawn from the results.
 In other words, how accurate are the results?
-Do the results actually measure what was intended to be measured?
-There are several types of validity that are commonly examined and they are as follows:
+Do the results measure what was intended to be measured?
+There are several types of validity that are commonly examined, and they are as follows:

-- Conclusion validity looks at whether or not there is a relationship between the variable and the observed outcome.
+- Conclusion validity looks at whether there is a relationship between the variable and the observed outcome.

-- Internal validity considers whether or not that relationship may be causal in nature.
+- Internal validity considers whether that relationship may be causal in nature.

-- Construct validity refers to whether or not the operational definition of a variable actually reflects the meaning of the concept.
+- Construct validity refers to whether the operational definition of a variable reflects the meaning of the concept.
 In other words, it is an attempt to generalize the treatment and outcomes to a broader concept.

 - External validity is the ability to generalize the results to another setting.

 There are multiple factors that can threaten the validity in a study.
 They can be divided into single group threats, multiple group threats, and social interaction threats.
 For more information, on the threats to validity click here.